itayakad/bene-master/README.md

 ## 🙌 Credits

-Built by [Your Name] using modern tech to make healthy living more accessible.
+Built by Itay Akad using modern tech to make healthy living more accessible.

 ---